-MILL runs simulations best in 256 color mode or higher.
+FeatureCAM runs simulations best in 256 color mode or higher.
 Depending on your video settings, you might see a warning about this.
 You may ignore this warning for this tutorial.

-3. Click the Play to Next Operation button.
+3 Click the Play to Next Operation button.
 The spot drill operation is displayed.

-- 4. Click this button to view each operation until the entire part is cut. - 5.
-Click Eject .
-The Simulation toolbar is removed from the screen.
+- 4 Click this button to view each operation until the entire part is cut. - 5 Click Eject .
+This removes the Simulation toolbar.